rspack-contrib/rspack-subresource-integrity/README.md

 [![Coverage Status][coverage-badge]][coverage-url]
 [![License][license-badge]][license-url]

+---

+## Notice

+This plugin is forked from [waysact/webpack-subresource-integrity](https://github.com/waysact/webpack-subresource-integrity).

+The function of this plugin is basically the same as [waysact/webpack-subresource-integrity](https://github.com/waysact/webpack-subresource-integrity).
+And this plugin can be used with both Rspack and Webpack 5.

+Change list:

+- Removed the hashLoading option, as Rspack does not support `compilation.hooks.beforeRuntimeRequirements`.
+See: [rspack#4381](https://github.com/web-infra-dev/rspack/issues/4381)
+- Remove `webpack` peer dependency

+---

 If you're looking for **installation and usage instructions**, visit the [main package](https://github.com/waysact/webpack-subresource-integrity/blob/main/webpack-subresource-integrity/#readme).

 Or you might be looking for the 1.x version with **support for Webpack 1-4 and older versions of html-webpack-plugin**?
 Visit the [1.x branch](https://github.com/waysact/webpack-subresource-integrity/tree/1.x/#readme).